a2ankitrai/Angular_Experiments/README.md

-# Angular_Experiments
+# Angular 1 Experiments
-Small Experiments with AngularJS and other APIs
+Small Experiments with AngularJS version 1 and other APIs